xpilot-project/docs/docs/configuration.md

 # Configuration

+!> **Upgrading from v1.3.20 or earlier:** Beginning with v1.3.21, xPilot uses JSON to store the client configuration.
+You will need to reconfigure your settings after upgrading.

 ## Installation
 After you download the installer (which can be obtained from the [xPilot homepage](https://xpilot.clowd.io/)), double-click the executable to launch the installer.
 You will be prompted to choose the root folder of your X-Plane installation (this is where the X-Plane.exe lives).
 You will then be prompted to choose an installation location for the xPilot client.
 It is recommended that you leave the default location selected as the local application data folder to avoid any file permission problems later.